apollographql/apollo-client/docs/source/apollo-server/guide.md

 description: These are Apollo Docs!!
 ---

-This guide will walk you through building a GraphQL server using graphql-tools, a package we are actively developing for [Apollo](http://www.apollostack.com).
+This guide will walk you through building a GraphQL server for a simple Todos app.
+We'll be using a package called [graphql-tools](https://www.npmjs.com/package/graphql-tools), which is actively being developed for [Apollo](http://www.apollostack.com).
 There are of course many ways to build a GraphQL server for Node.js, but this is the way we recommend.
 It describes each step in detail, from defining a schema to writing your own resolve functions and loaders.

 ## Setup
-For this guide, we'll assume that you are familiar with using the command line of your operating system and already have Node 5 and npm set up for your environment.
+For the remainder of this guide, we'll assume that you are familiar with using the command line of your operating system and already have Node 5 and npm set up for your environment.
 If that's not the case, you should [do that first](https://nodejs.org/en/download/package-manager/) before you read the rest of this guide.

 To get started, you need to install a few packages and set up some boilerplate.
 To make this easier, we've created a barebones started kit which you can use: